-On February 8, 2017 the Commission provided direction to staff to ready the draft Downtown LUC Update for a March 8, 2017 public hearing before the Planning Commission.
+On February 8, 2017 the Commission provided direction to staff to ready the draft Downtown LUC Update for a March 8, 2017 public hearing.
 The draft code amendment would update Bellevue's Downtown Land Use Code, Part 20.25A.

-Notice of the SEPA threshold determination and notice of public hearing on the draft Downtown LUC Update was published on February 16, 2017 in the City's Weekly Permit Bulletin.
+Notice of the SEPA threshold determination and notice of public hearing on the Draft Downtown LUC Update was published on February 16, 2017 in the City's Weekly Permit Bulletin, and sent to stakeholders.